papajessie/swcpy/docs/translate.md

   * **trp_desc_ErkitGeneralist**: 'Conscripted into the "Militia" on Er\'Kit, these units are generalists who attack the closest target.
 They are vulnerable to mortar fire.'
   * **trp_desc_ErkitSniper**: "Snipers represent the few members of the Er'Kit militia who have actual combat training or experience, and use it to focus enemy troops.
 They are slow, lightly armored, and susceptible to starship strikes while firing."
   * **trp_desc_ErkitTank**: 'Salvaged from Clone Wars battlefields across the outer rim and sold as scrap by junkers, the venerable AAT1 continues to be refurbished and used in smaller scale conflicts across the galaxy.It prefers to target turrets.'
-  * **trp_desc_FurCoat**: 'While the <FurCoat> normally prefer peace, they will unite in conflict to defend themselves.
-Their immense strength makes them fearsome opponents able to take large amounts of damage.\n[CC3366]Resilience: This unit takes less damage from attacks, the longer it remains in battle.[-]'
+  * **trp_desc_FurCoat**: 'While the <Fur Coat> normally prefer peace, they will unite in conflict to defend themselves.
+Their immense strength makes them fearsome opponents able to take large amounts of damage.\\n[CC3366]Resilience: This unit takes less damage from attacks, the longer it remains in battle.[-]'
   * **trp_desc_Hailfire**: 'Developed by the CIS during the Clone Wars, the IG-227 Hailfire droid has been adapted by the Rebels with weaponry capable of destroying turrets as well as vehicles.
 Their light armor makes them fast, but vulnerable to infantry.'
   * **trp_desc_HeavyRebel**: 'Heavy Soldiers carry rapid fire blasters, capable of inflicting devastating damage, particularly to shields.
 In order to maintain mobility, they wear lighter armor, so screen them with more durable units.'
   * **trp_desc_HeavySandSoldier**: 'These elite soldiers have the training and grit needed to carry large rapid-fire blasters into battle in desert environments.
 They are stronger and deal higher damage than their all-weather counterparts.'